Deep Blue C

+Deep Blue C is a C programming language compiler for Atari 8-bit computers distributed by the Atari Program Exchange (APX).

+Description

-Deep Blue C is a compiler for a subset of the C programming language for the Atari 8-bit family distributed by the Atari Program Exchange (APX).
-The compiler is a version of Ron Cain's public domain Small-C modified by John Howard Palevich to run on the Atari computer hardware.
-Palevich also wrote the Atari 8-bit game Dandy for APX.
+Deep Blue C is based on Ron Cain's public domain Small-C compiler, a subset of the C programming language, modified by John Howard Palevich to run on Atari 8-bit hardware.
+Palevich also wrote Dandy for APX.
 The syntax supported by Deep Blue C is close to that of ANSI C with significant limitations.
-The compiler creates binary code for Intel 8080 processor which is then executed by an 8080 virtual machine.
+The compiler creates Intel 8080 binary code which is executed by an 8080 virtual machine as p-code.

-The source code to the compiler was sold by APX as Deep Blue Secrets.
+The user must supply a source code editor, but included libraries provide printf and other I/O routines and video graphics, including player/missile graphics.
+The source code to the compiler was sold separately by APX as Deep Blue Secrets.

 Limitations

+As a proper subset of V7 Unix C, Deep Blue C code that does not use Atari 8-bit features can be compiled on other systems with the full language.
 The following language constructs are not supported: